-There’s a lot to love about flying Southwest, and we’re not just talking about the peanuts and pretzels.
-There are also the flexible policies, which let you change your flight without fees, and low fares that don’t surprise you with hidden taxes.
-And of course, there’s the fact that Southwest is the only major U.S. airline to offer two free checked bags with your ticket.
+There's a lot to love about flying Southwest, even still today.
+To name a couple, there are the flexible policies, which let you change your flight without fees, and low fares that don't surprise you with hidden taxes.

 Regular check-in and boarding